Contributor: Wilmington Treatment Center clinical content team member Hugh C. McBride

 Your debts will include both the amount of all money that you owe and the names of the people or organizations to whom you owe that money.
 This is not likely to be a pleasant experience, but it is essential.

-Step 3: Get Help
+Step 3: Get Help for Gambling

 Getting out from under significant debt can be a complex endeavor.
 Do not attempt to do it all on your own.
 Lawyers, financial advisors, credit counselors, and other experts can be of significant help in a variety of ways, including making an accurate accounting of your financial situation, identifying your legal responsibilities, negotiating with creditors, and establishing both payment plans and a personal budget.
 Do your research, find a reputable resource that appears to provide the service that you need, and make an appointment.